 II.2 Merits of the methodology

 During the 70’s and 80’s the continuous improvement of the analytical tools, the reduction of approximations in the solution of the Boltzmann equation and in the multigroup generation algorithms coupled to the increase of computing capabilities, suggested that the major source of uncertainty in the assessment of the total neutron balance and of its components had to be found in the nuclear cross sections data.
-At the same time a very large number of high accuracy integral experiments were performed in several critical facilities all over the world, providing evidence of potential significant uncertainties if extrapolation to design was attempted.
+At the same time a very large number of high accuracy integral experiments were performed in several critical facilities all over the world (see, for example, International Handbook of Evaluated Reactor Physics Benchmark Experiments (IRPhe), OECD, VEA/NSC/DOC(2006)1, supplied as DVD, Mar.
+2010), providing evidence of potential significant uncertainties if extrapolation to design was attempted.
 Only very accurate mock-up experiments, if feasible, could possibly overcome that difficulty.
 The mock-up approach was mainly followed in the US, while more analytical experimental programs were performed in France, UK, Japan and Russia (former USSR).
 (MS: if needed, references can be added)

 While in the mock-up approach one would attempt to apply directly the observed calculation-to-experiment discrepancies to the calculation of the reference design configuration (with an appropriate use of the integral experiment uncertainties and an appropriate evaluation of possible calculation approximation effects differences between experimental and design configurations), the adjustment methodology outlined above was applied when a set of appropriately designed experiments were available.
 As it will be seen in the Appendixes, different variants have been developed and used in the different laboratories.
 Major requirements for the integral experiments were, from one side, to be as “clean” (e.g. easy to analyse) as possible and, from another side, to provide complementary information on specific nuclear data (e.g. structural material capture, Pu vs. U fission etc.) in specific energy ranges (e.g. tailoring the neutron spectrum or the neutron leakage component of the core etc.).

-As indicated in the previous paragraph, common ingredients are the sensitivity coefficients (generally calculated at first order, using the so-called adjoint methods, e.g. the Generalized Perturbation Theory, originally developed by L. Usachev) and uncertainty values.
+As indicated in the previous paragraph, common ingredients are the sensitivity coefficients (generally calculated at first order, using the so-called adjoint methods, e.g. the Generalized Perturbation Theory, originally developed by L. Usachev (Ref.
+L. N. Usachev: "Perturbation Theory for the Breeding Ratio and for Other Number Rations Pertaining to Various Reactor Processes," Journal of Nuclear Energy parts A/B, Vol.18, p.571 (1964))) and uncertainty values.
 While robust methods and tools were developed for sensitivity calculations, the uncertainty (covariance data) on multigroup nuclear parameters were mostly the result of expert judgement, in absence of systematic evaluation work.
-It is worth noting that taken as such, these covariances give rise to unacceptable level of uncertainties on the design integral parameters (for example, between 1000 and 2000 pcm for initial reactivity of fresh cores).(Reference)
+It is worth noting that taken as such, these covariances give rise to unacceptable level of uncertainties on the design integral parameters (for example, between 1000 and 2000 pcm for initial reactivity of fresh cores).(Ref.
+M. Salvatores, et al.: "Uncertainty and Target Accuracy Assessment for Innovative Systems Using Recent Covariance Data Evaluations", OECD, NEA/WPEC-26, International Evaluation Co-operation, Vol.26 (2008))